 Gasadalur is one of the most isolated villages in the Faroe Islands of Denmark.
 This small village is home to a dozen people.
 Before the single tunnel road was completed in 2004, it was a difficult task to get there.

 The only available options when visiting Gasadalur village used to be a strenuous hike around the mountain, using a boat, or flying there in a helicopter.
 These were all challenging, expensive, or both, making it largely inaccessible.
 This almost made Gasadalur a ghost town.

 Over time, the village population declined every year.
 No one was willing to make the tricky journeys to this small village, sandwiched between two mountains at the corner of Vágar Island.
 Despite the picturesque features, Gasadalur almost collapsed due to its inaccessibility.

 Most people who opted for walking to the Gasadalur had to go through the long steep slopes of Eysturtindur mountain.
 The extreme weather conditions made this forced hiking a hell on Earth in winter.
 You have to prepare for the hike because it ain’t a stroll in the park.

 There was a breakthrough when one of the single-lane tunnels through the Eysturndur mountain was completed in 2006.
 This road opened the small village to the world and is the reason many more people started visiting Gasadalur.

-But since the road through the mountain is only a single-lane tunnel, you have to wait at the entrance if there is oncoming traffic.
+But since the road through the mountain is only a single-lane tunnel, you must wait at the entrance if there is oncoming traffic.

 Villagers and travelers all appreciate the construction of this tunnel road.
 There has been an increase in the population in the village and the number of people visiting Gasadalur village.